Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-cosmos/spring-cloud-azure-cosmos-sample/README.md

 ```

 ## Verify this sample
-Verify in your app’s logs that a similar message was posted:
+Verify in your app’s logs that similar messages were posted:
 ```shell
 ...
 Exec getDatabase() is Done.